hatimalam/sugarcrm-sudo-login/README.md

 - You will now be logged in as that user
 - To go back to your original admin user, navigate to your current user profile, click on action menu and click on 'Login Back as '

-It is easily unistallable via module loader.
-Now, it is compatible with on-demand instances as well.
+It is easily unistallable via module loader and compatible with on-demand instances as well.

 Note: It will override your custom controller.php and view.detail.php files in Users module if already exist.
 So, please make sure you do not have these 2 files in your custom folder and if you have, please backed it up before installing this package.